ProjectEvergreen/www.greenwoodjs.dev/src/pages/blog/state-of-greenwood-2025.md

 ---
 title: State of Greenwood (2025)
-abstract: If you can believe, it's time for our annual year end roundup one again!
+abstract: If you can believe it, it's time for our annual year end review once again!
 published: 2025-12-02
 coverImage: /assets/greenwood-logo-g.svg
 layout: blog